Starbash01/DataProfessionalDashBoard/README.md

 * How satisfied are professionals with their salaries?
 * What are the demographics of data professionals?
 * What factors influence job satisfaction and career choices?

+### Processes Followed to Develop the Employee Resignation Dashboard

+1. Imported the survey dataset containing information on job titles, salaries, countries, programming languages, work-life balance, job satisfaction, and respondents' demographics.
+2. Removed duplicate records.
+3. Handled missing or incomplete values.
+4. Corrected data types and standardized categorical values.
+5. Verified data quality for accurate analysis.
+6. Used Power Query to clean and reshape the data.
+7. Renamed columns, removed unnecessary fields, and formatted data for reporting.
+8. Distinct count the total number of survey takers.
+9. Calculated average age of survey takers
+10. Design Dashboard Visualizations
+  * Built interactive charts to display:
+    * Country of survey takers
+    * Average salary by job title
+    * Favorite programmimng language
+    * How difficult it was to break into data

+  * Incorporated gauge charts to show:
+    *